-While in Map View, touch , then Settings, then More Settings, and then Map and Navigation Settings to access Traffic Preferences.
+While in Map View, select Settings, then More Settings, and then Traffic Preferences.
 When Show Traffic on Map is turned on, the feature provides an overview of the traffic flow using different coded colors.
 The following options are available for rerouting: